Skip to main content

 Best Practices

-Clearly defining tasks is key in configuring GenerativeAgent, as the GenerativeAgent acts on the tasks you as it to perform and solve customer issues across your apps.
+Clearly defining tasks is essential for configuring GenerativeAgent.
+GenerativeAgent acts on the tasks you ask it to perform and solves customer issues across your apps.
+When writing or defining tasks, keep the following practices in mind:

 Know where to place information